| Title: | A Framework for Building HTTP API |

 returns the object if the hash matches (it also supports "*" to always return

-, which returns the object if it
+the file), as well as If-Unmodified-Since, which returns the object if it

 has not been modified since a certain time.